Remote Work and Mental Health: A Toolkit for Better Balance and Increased Productivity

-Give workers control over their schedules, and help them find balance.
+Give workers a manageable workload and control over their schedules.
 Remote employees are adept at managing their time and their assignments, and that freedom is a key reason they prefer remote work.
 But even a flexible schedule can be overcrowded when multiple deadlines loom or far-flung teams need to schedule meetings outside a colleague’s typical work schedule.

 Leaders can help by taking note of whether team members who are typically punctual become chronically late to meetings.
 “Managers can look out for their people when they start to notice unusual patterns,” Swody says.
 Chronic lateness at meetings or missing deadlines can be indicators of overwhelm.
 Managers can step in to more equitably distribute work and ask workers what kind of support they need.